As you get your kids ready to go back to school, your to-do list starts to grow.

 To help your children succeed in school, set up a regular homework time.
 Make sure they have a consistent, quiet place to work, free of distractions such as phones and the TV.
 It’s also a good idea to supervise their computer and Internet use.

-Click here find a pediatrician in your area to make an appointment for a sports physical or checkup.
+Click here find a pediatrician in your area to make an appointment for a checkup.